blackflux/secure-chest/README.md

 Name of this Chester.
 A Chester can not open chests if Chester with different name but same secret locked them.
 Ease-of-life, so one can use same secret for different Chester.

-Internally input is merged with provided secret and passed into underlying Crypter.
+Internally name is merged with provided secret and passed into underlying Crypter.

 #### encoding